sackio/chili/README.md

 Note: filesystem endpoints are not included in the client.
 If you're at the commandline, there are other, more secure options for transferring files between hosts.

+The commandline client is also include as a Node module for use in projects.

 ## License
 Copyright (c) 2014 Ben Sack
 Licensed under the MIT license.